-In my mind, the biggest challenge with tracking things like life expectancy and other well-being metrics is that it’s hard to increase them quickly.
-It might be more productive to ask questions like “where should we invest today to achieve the greatest improvement 10 years from now”?
-This timeframe doesn’t square very well with four-year terms.
-But this is also solvable.
-For example, long-term plans with built-in “fail fast” type of validation and testing can be developed.
+In my opinion, the biggest challenge in tracking metrics such as life expectancy and other measures of well-being is that it is difficult to increase them rapidly.
+It may be more productive to ask questions such as “Where should we invest today to achieve the greatest improvement in 10 years?”
+But this timeframe does not align well with four-year terms.
+However, this issue can be resolved.
+For instance, long-term plans that include “fail fast” types of validation and testing can be developed.

 Source: World Happiness Report, 2021